 100-YARD RECEIVING GAMES

 Rank Player Week Yards Receptions

-1. Jaréd C ook 1 180 9
+1. Jared Cook 1 180

 2. Jordy Nelson 3 173 6

+2. 3.
+Amari Cooper 4 128 8

-3. Amari Cooper 2 116 10
+4. Amari Cooper 2 116 10

+5. Jared Cook 4 110 8

-The Raiders are one of just two teams in the NFL this year to have a different player record 100 yards receiving in each of the first three weeks of the season, with the other being the Kansas City Chiefs.
-Additionally, the Raiders are the only team in the league to have multiple players record at least 170 receiving yards in a contest.
+The Raiders were one of just two teams (Kansas City) in the NFL this year to have a different player record 100 yards receiving in each of the first three weeks of the season.
+Additionally, the Raiders are the only team in the league to have multiple players record at least 170 receiving yards in context. at least 170 receiving yards in a contest.

-The three 100-yard performances from Cook, Cooper and Nelson - each in a different week - marks the first time the feat has been accomplished by the Silver and Black through the first three weeks of any campaign in team history.
-The last time the team began the season with three straight 100-yard receiving performances - no matter the player - was in 2005, when Randy Moss notched one in Weeks 1 and 2, and Courtney Anderson added one in Week 3.
+The three 100-yard performances from Cook, Cooper and Nel-son - each in a different week - marked the first time the feat has been accomplished by the Silver and Black through the first three weeks of any campaign in team history.
+In Week 4, the team tal-lied two 100 word provinger marking the first time since 2005 the lied two 100-yard receivers, marking the first time since 2005 the club has had a 100-yard performer in each of the first four weeks.
+The last time the team began the season with four straight 100yard receiving performances - no matter the player - was in 2005, when Randy Moss notched one in Weeks 1, 2 and 4 and Courtney Anderson added one in Week 3.

-COMPLETION %
+% COMPLETION

-Through Week 3 of the regular season, the Raiders have been extremely efficient in the passing game, connecting on 85-of-111 pass attempts.
+Through Week 4 of the regular season, the Raiders have been extremely efficient in the passing game, connecting on 120-of-169 pass attempts.
 The chart below highlights NFL completion percentage.

----- 2018 NFL COMPLETION PERCENTAGE (BY TEAM) ----
+----- 2018 NFL COMPLETION PERCENTAGE (BY TEAM) -----%